Social Authentication for Customer Identity and Access Management

 Improved User Experience

 One of the most immediate benefits of Social authentication is the enhanced user experience.
-Traditional registration and login processes often require customers to create and remember a username and password — which can be a barrier to engagement.
-By offering users the option to log in with their social accounts, organizations simplify the process, leading to:
+Traditional registration and login processes often require customers to create and remember a username and password, which can be a barrier to engagement.
+Not only that, but the intricacies associated with password management can be challenging and costly.

 • Faster logins: Users don’t need to remember multiple sets of credentials for various services.
 Social login eliminates the need to create and manage additional passwords.